rfennell/AzurePipelines/Extensions/Versioning/readme.md

 - V1.34   - Issue #251 fixed regex issue with Android versioner
 - V1.35   - Issue #281 fixed JSON versioner to handle SEMVER format
 - V1.36   - Issue #288 fixed .NETCore versioner handler for updating all fields
+- V1.37   - More for Issue #293 fixed .NETCore versioner handler for updating all fields
+- V1.38   - Issue #302 enhancement .NETCore versioner to add VERSION tag of no other version fields present (defaults off)